ucsc-ospo/ucsc-ospo.github.io/README.md

     - **IMPORTANT**: Under `user_groups:` add either `- University of California Mentors` or `- Summer of Reproducibility Mentors` (or both).
     - The bio and any other information goes below the frontmatter.

+## Posts, Projects, Authors, Reports, Events

+The website has five "lists":
+- **Posts:** (under `content/post`) include Programs (`category: programs`) named after their program name, and the OSPO Blog items (`category: news`) named after their posting date (`yyyymmdd`) with tags that determine whether news items are also appearing in OSRE News (tag `osre`) and SoR News (tag `sor`).
+- **Projects:** (under `content/project`) are filed in a directory hierarchy with year at the top (e.g. `osre22`, `osre23`) and organization for each year.
+This directory hierarchy avoids name collisions of project names between years and organizations but the website build process does not assign any further meaning to it.
+Instead, tags determine in which year a project shows up (e.g. tag `osre22` or `osre23`) and whether the project is a UC mentor project (tag `uc`) or a reprodubility project (tag `reproducibility`) or both.
+Additional tags describing project topics are encouraged and show up in the OSRE tag cloud (across all years and organizations).
+- **Authors** (under `content/authors`) include administrators and OSRE mentors.
+There are three `user_groups`: `Administration`, `University of California Mentors`, and `Summer of Reproducibility Mentors`.
+Authors can belong to more than one group.
+- **Reports:** (under `content/report`) are authored by OSRE contributors and will appear in the ["For students" section on the OSRE page](https://ospo.ucsc.edu/osre/#forstudents).
+- **Events:** (under `content/event`) lists the annual symposia (and possibly additioinal major events).
+The `content/event/_index.md` is showing the upcoming event (or the past event if there is no upcoming event yet) and a call-to-action button to register (or to watch the recording of the past event).
+The list items are past events named by their event date.

 ## Website framework

 This website is based on [Wowchemy](https://wowchemy.com), a website framework using [Hugo](https://github.com/gohugoio/hugo) that can be deployed with GitHub and Netlify.
 The theme of the OSPO website is the [Research Group Theme](https://research-group.netlify.app/).